 Nurture your plants and your land

 It is their mission to protect the trees and to protect the land.
-Besides the employees, they are also helped by the donkeys that have the task to clean the land, keep it fertile, especially in those areas where we cannot use technical equipment due to the conformation of the terroir.
+Besides the employees, they are also helped by the donkeys that have the task to clean the land, and keep it fertile, especially in those areas where we cannot use technical equipment due to the conformation of the terroir.

 Harvesting at the right time is of essential importance for each type of olive.
-The difference in soil, location and variety of tree means there have to be different moments to harvest them.
+The difference in soil, location, and variety of trees means there have to be different moments to harvest them.
 The harvesting period usually starts at the beginning of October and finishes with the Moraiolo at the end of November.
 The harvest starts early in the morning and within 6 hours the whole milling process is completed.
-At the very end of this process there are anywhere between 30 and 40 different containers of olive oil.
+At the very end of this process, there are anywhere between 30 and 40 different containers of olive oil.
 This is when the blending process starts to obtain their super special Extra-Virgin, high-end olive oils.

 An Eco-Friendly Mill

 The building that hosts the mill has been designed by the architects Alvisi-Kirimoto and their team in Rome.

 The reason the building is mainly underground is to take full advantage of the most natural and ancient way to control temperature, to have a linear production process, and to send a clear message of transparency to underline their ethical commitment.
 This is the reason three-quarters of the building is positioned underground with only one external access point positioned at the transparent glass/cement facade with two large glass doors.
 The material - the big transparent glass blocks - was invented by Renzo Piano, a mentor of Massimo Alvisi, and was also used for the Hermes tower in Ginza Tokyo.

 The facade is covered with green plants during spring and summer so the building disappears in nature.

 The Leonardo da Vinci of mill makers